Frost Woods (Monona, Wisconsin): Notable structures

 Frost Woods began as an extension of the city of Madison, Wisconsin, and is located on the southeast shore of one of the lakes that the city is built around.
-In 1911, Ray S. and Theo P. Owen built their Craftsman-style house at 5805 Winnequah Road, designed by James and Edward Law, of Madison.
+In 1911, Ray and Theo Owen built their Craftsman-style house at 5805 Winnequah Road, designed by James and Edward Law, of Madison.
 Owen was a professor at the University of Wisconsin.
 Some of the subsequent International Style houses were also built for University professors, including the 1932 C.W.
 Thomas house (5903 Winnequah) and the 1935 Paul Fulcher house (6008 Winnequah).
 Also notable are the 1935 Edward Thomas house (809 Owen Road), the 1936 Marcia Heath house (6106 Winnequah), and the 1937 NRHP-listed Willard and Fern Tompkins House at 110 Henuah Circle.